lordalejandro/lordalejandro/README.md

 - 👋 Hi, I’m @lordalejandro

-I am a 21 Years Old Blockchain/Full-Stack Engineer and Entrepreneur based in Paraguay 🇵🇾
+Blockchain/Full-Stack Engineer and Entrepreneur based in Paraguay 🇵🇾

 Fully fluent in English, Portuguese and Spanish.